bbatsov/emacsredux/_posts/2026-03-08-customizing-font-lock-in-the-age-of-tree-sitter.md

 others at level 4.
-The inconsistency across modes means that setting `treesit-font-lock-level` to the same number in different modes can give you quite different results -- which is one more reason you might want the fine-grained control described in the next section.
+The inconsistency across modes means that setting `treesit-font-lock-level` to the same number in different modes can give you quite different results -- which is one more reason you might want the fine-grained control described in the next section.[^1]

 For example, clojure-ts-mode defines: